As tentative signs start to emerge of a revival for the travel industry, our minds are turning to potential holiday destinations for this summer.

 Will I have to quarantine when I come home?

-For the moment, yes.
+Yes.
 When you arrive back on UK soil, you’ll currently have two weeks of mandatory quarantine to look forward to.

 The policy was implemented on 8 June and put in place indefinitely.